opportus/blog/README.md

 ## About Hedo

-Hedo is (at least at this time) a very minimalistic and basic framework that I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />
+Hedo is (at least at this time) a very minimalistic and basic framework I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />
-It is composed of 20 classes which by their name and their nature, should be self-explanatory enough about how the framework can help you.
+It is composed of 20 classes which by their name and their nature should be self-explanatory enough about how the framework can help you.

-**11 very core classes**:
+*11 very core classes*:

  - Autoloader
  - Config